jyrw/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * The search is case-insensitive. e.g. `find e/hans@gmail.com` will match `Hans@gmail.com`.
 * The order of the keywords does not matter. e.g. `find a/tampines 111` will match `Blk 111 Tampines Street 11, #02-345`.
-* Contacts matching all keywords will be returned (i.e. AND search).
-  * e.g. `find n/Hans Bo` will return only `Hans Bo` and `Hans Bo the Second`.
-It will not return `Hans Gruber` or `Bo Yang`.
-  * e.g. `find p/86235343 t/CS2101` will return only contacts who have both the phone number `86235343` AND the tag `CS2101`.
-It will not return contacts with different phone numbers, even if they both have the tag `CS2101`.

 <div markdown="block" class="alert alert-info">